qwertie/ecsharp/lemp/lemp-pattern-matching.md

 }
 ~~~

 I bet you've written code like this.
 Some of you write this style of code a lot.
 But now LeMP has a shortcut for patterns like these: it's called `match`.
-It's like `switch`, but for pattern-matching.
+It's like `switch`, but for "pattern matching".
 With `match`, the code above becomes simply

 ~~~csharp
 match (connection.DownloadNextObject()) {